A Legacy of Sustainable Design: Reflecting On The Maroochy Arts and Ecology Centre 15 Years On

 Challenges and Rewards of Pioneering Design

 Designing a building like this 15 years ago came with unique challenges.
 The concepts of transparent energy monitoring and fully integrated passive design were not as mainstream as they are today.
-It required a client like the Sunshine Coast Regional Council who had exceptional foresight and a shared commitment to our vision.
+It required a client like the Sunshine Coast Council who had exceptional foresight.
 The process demanded a higher level of collaboration and a willingness to explore new territory.

-This impact was formally recognised shortly after completion.
-In 2012, the Centre won the Queensland Master Builders Award for Innovation in Environmental Management and was a finalist for the Queensland Excellence in Sustainability award.
-These accolades were a powerful validation of our approach, confirming that ambitious sustainable design could be both practical and award-winning.
+The project was recognised shortly after completion.
+In 2012, the Centre won the Queensland Master Builders Award for Innovation in Environmental Management and was a finalist for the Queensland Excellence in Sustainability Award.
+These accolades were a powerful validation of the design approach, confirming that ambitious sustainable design could be both practical and award-winning.

 A Lasting Impact on Community and Design